 I have always been drawn to the lake.
 Growing up spending all my summers at my grandparents place where I could run to the lake and have a swim any time, has made it so natural.
 The feeling of heather scraping up my bare legs as I ran the few meters to our hidden place.
 The joy of the fresh water as I entered the lake to swim in the tiny bay with my friend and the amazing feeling of just existing in the moment.
 Luxury given by nature so generously and consumed and enjoyed totally natural as a child.

 My dream now is to build a studio in my garden.
 I have this image of the beautiful light from the lake streaming trough big windows in my studio, soft with a touch of blue tones from the water.
-Even closer to nature and its magic that clears my head time and time again.
+Even closer to nature and its magic clearing my head time and again.

 © all pictures Gunn Kristin Monsen